epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 - Team work, team performance and work process;
 - Organization's strategy, goals, and culture;

+Some of them you are going to discuss more often than others.
+We are going to deep dive those in the blog.

-Update questions:
+### Update Questions

+Questions you may ask as a check-in or ice-breaker:

 - What's top of your mind?
 - What went well this cycle?
 - What are your priorities for the next cycle?
+- What challenges or roadblocks do you need help with?
+- How are you feeling this week?
 - How can I help you?

-Some of them you are going to discuss more often than others.
-We are going to deep dive those in the blog.

 ### For Software Engineers